grinnell-cs/csc151-images/_readings/the-final-project.md

 Your final reflection should be a written paper meeting the following specifications:

++   PDF format.
-+   At least two pages in length and no more than three pages in length.
++   At least 500 words and no more than 750 words in length.
 +   1" margins, 12 pt font, double-spaced.

-In your reflection, you should:
+Your reflection must include the following four parts:

-+   Give a brief overview of your project in your own words: what did you build and why?
++   **Overview.** Give a brief overview of your project in your own words: what did you build and why?
-+   Give a brief overview of your project's architecture: how did your group break down the problem into components?
++   **Architecture.** Give a brief overview of your project's architecture: how did your group break down the problem into components?
-+   Give a description of your contributions to the project: which components did you contribute code to and how much code did you contribute to each?
++   **Your Contributions.** Give a description of your contributions to the project: which components did you contribute code to and how much code did you contribute to each?
-+   Give a description of a bug that you _personally encountered_ during development and how you systematically solved the issue.
++   **Bug Log.** Give a description of a bug that you _personally encountered_ during development and how you systematically solved the issue.
+(More requirements below.)

-For this final point, you should answer the following questions in your description:
+Overview, Architecture, and Contribution sections should be in paragraph form.

+In the Bug Log, you are encouraged to use a mix of paragraphs and numbered steps to best communicate your process.
+Your Bug Log should answer the following questions:

 +   What did you initially observe that indicated a bug was present?
 +   How did you fix the bug?
 You should describe the bug-fixing process as a cycle of the following two steps until a solution was found: